top of page

 Andin dropped the rest of his gear and grasped her by the shoulders.
 "Mother is home!"
 He made to move past her but she grabbed his arm and spun him to face her.

-"There are too many for just the two of us and mother to handle.
+“There are too many.
 I need you to get to the garrison.
-Find Dell and Lesana, they will still be there before the patrol heads out for the day.
-Tell them an entire ship is landing."
+Find Dell and Lesana – they will still be there before the patrol heads out for the day.
+Tell them an entire ship is landing.”

-Andin's eyes went wide.
-"Rowan that could be up to fifty men!"
+Andin’s eyes widened.
+“Rowan that could be up to fifty men!”

 "I know.
 Just go.
 Run like you've never run in your life."